macbe/SaMD-Delivery-Benchmarks/README.md

 | **n** | **36** | **52** | **52** |

 A few observations:
 - Significant changes are infrequent.
-Even the most frequently updated products only ship 510(k)-level changes about every 8 months.
+Even the most frequently updated products only deliver 510(k)-level changes about every 8 months.
 The median product is closer to every 20 months.
 - There’s a wide spread between products.
 At the slow end, some products go more than 3 years between significant regulated changes, while others submit several times within a similar period.
 - Regulatory review is a substantial part of change lead time.
 Typical time to decision is 3–6 months (median ~5 months), which places a hard floor under how quickly certain types of changes can reach customers.